stakenodes-unchained/pocket-indexer/server/BLOCKS_API.md

 - `timestamp`: Block timestamp (ISO 8601 format, UTC)
 - `proposer`: Block proposer address
 - `chain`: Chain identifier
+- `raw_block_size`: Raw block size in bytes (serialized block size as received over the wire).
+This represents the binary length of the serialized block data. (integer, nullable)
+- `block_production_time`: Time in seconds it took to produce this block (time difference between current and previous block).
+Calculated as the difference between the current block's timestamp and the previous block's timestamp. (numeric with 3 decimal places, nullable - null for genesis block or if previous block is not available)
 - `transaction_count`: Number of transactions in this block (integer)

 **Example Requests:**